-The Jones Falls Wastewater Drainage Area is located in central Baltimore County from the north boundary of Baltimore City to Green Spring Valley and from York Road on the east to Reisterstown on the west.
-The system serves approximately 7,100 acres and 63,756 people.
+The Jones Falls Sewershed is located in central Baltimore County from the north boundary of Baltimore City to Green Spring Valley and from York Road on the east to Reisterstown on the west.
+The system serves approximately 7,100 acres and 64,217 people.

 Major Sewers Length (Miles) Pipe Size

 Jones Falls Interceptor 5.23 8" to 42"

 Towson Run Interceptor 3.83 8" to 24"

 Roland Run Interceptor 5.60 15" to 42"

 Moores Branch 3.11 12" to 18"

-Worleys Run Interceptor 1.81 15" to 24"

-Deepdale Drive Outfall 1.31 8" to 16"

-Slaughterhouse Branch 2.86 12" to 18"

-There are four (4) pumping stations in the Jones Falls System, Stevenson at Anton, Templegate, Stanton Woods and Buchanan Road as shown below:
+There are four (4) pumping stations in the Jones Falls System, Stevenson at Anton, Templegate, Stanton Woods and Buchanan Road.
 The sewage from these stations flow to the Jones Falls Interceptor and then to the Mt.
 Washington Flume at the Baltimore City Line.

-The Jones Falls SRRR Plan was accepted by the EPA on December 9, 2013, and needs to be implemented by September 6, 2019.
+The Jones Falls SRRR Plan was accepted by the EPA on December 9, 2013 and certified by the County as substantially complete on September 6, 2018.